Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The simple fact is that not every dog is cut out for motherhood.
 Some dogs are naturally unstable for one reason or another, and they shouldn’t be allowed to have puppies.

-If a dog has already killed or eaten one of her puppies, you should take the rest away from her, as they’re all at risk.
-Also, that dog should be fixed as soon as possible, as it’s incredibly likely that she’ll repeat her behavior with future litters.
+If a dog has already killed or eaten one of her puppies, you should consider taking the rest away from her, as they may all be at risk.
+Also, unless this happened in the first litter due to inexperience, this dog should be fixed as soon as possible.
+If hormonal and cholesterol causes are behind the aggressive behavior, she’ll likely repeat her behavior with future litters.
+However, some inexperienced mothers who are unsuccessful with the first litter can be good mothers to subsequent litters.

 One myth about newborn dogs is that the mother will reject her young if the scent of a human gets on them.
 That’s almost certainly not the case, especially if the mother is accustomed to being around people.

-However, it’s possible for you to introduce infection into the puppies by handling them, and that may cause the mother to eat them.
-You may carry a highly contagious virus like parvo on your clothing or shoes, which can then infect the pups.
+Moreover, it’s possible for you to introduce infection into the puppies by handling them, and that may cause the mother to eat them.
+You may carry a highly contagious virus, like parvo on your clothing or shoes, which can then infect the pups.
 Wear clean clothes when handling the pups, especially if you’ve interacted with other dogs recently.

 Also, you may notice the mother growling or snapping at her puppies.
 This is perfectly normal, as she’s disciplining them the same way any mother would.
 This discipline shouldn’t happen within the first week of their lives, though, so you may need to intervene if she’s showing aggression too soon.